luphoria/graim/README.md

 - Discord webhooks have incredibly little data attributed to them
 - I <3 Matrix

-Every Discord user, via matrix-appservice-t2bot, is given its own user (i.e. `@_discord_<discord_id>:t2bot.io`.
+Every Discord user, via matrix-appservice-discord, is given its own user (i.e. `@_discord_<discord_id>:matrix.org`.
 So, graim listens for commands only from Matrix users - because Discord users are Matrix users by proxy.
 Simply tie a server to a group of rooms, then tie each Matrix user to a Discord account packaged in one "graim user" :D